babel/babel-loader/README.md

-> This README is for babel-loader v8 + Babel v7
+> This README is for babel-loader v8/v9 with Babel v7
 > If you are using legacy Babel v6, see the [7.x branch](https://github.com/babel/babel-loader/tree/7.x) docs

 [![NPM Status](https://img.shields.io/npm/v/babel-loader.svg?style=flat)](https://www.npmjs.com/package/babel-loader)